What is underwater rugby?

 gameplay and Rules

-A game usually lasts for 10-15 minutes per half (depending on individual tournament rules), and each team can request one sixty-second time-out per game.
+A game usually lasts for 10-15 minutes per half (depending on individual tournament rules), and each team can request one sixty-second time-out per half.

 There are three referees - one on the edge of the pool officiating time and surface play (deck referee), one on scuba observing bottom of pool play, and one freedive referee who observes the game and liaises with the deck referee.
 The referees have buzzers which produce signals that are audible to players both underwater and on the surface.

 The rules of underwater rugby are fairly simple.
 The player with possession of the ball is allowed to attack any other player, but other players may only attack the player with possession of the ball.
 Attacking around the neck and the head, twisting limbs, kicking and hitting are not allowed, and are punishable if it occurs.

 At a competitive level, underwater rugby is physically demanding and requires strong swimming and endurance, strength and power, spatial awareness, and teamwork.
 However, just being strong will not guarantee results - players must use a mixture of physical ability with strategic and tactical play.

 Injuries in underwater rugby are uncommon and are usually limited to bleeding noses or bruises - the water will absorb and lessen impacts.
 Drowning is also almost impossible, and there are always at least eleven other 'lifeguards' in the pool who can help if a player is struggling.